tedunderwood/reviews/bpo/corexperiment/registrations/secondregistration.md

 First, we plan to test the coherence of the genre categories defined by the librarians who assigned Library of Congress subject and genre headings recorded in HathiTrust metadata, from 1860 to 2010.

 We grouped LoC genre and subject headings into nineteen categories.
 For instance "Mystery fiction" and "Detective and mystery stories, American" belong to the same category.
+See `genre_groups_for_20c_exp.tsv` for these categories.

 Next we will measure in-genre distance by selecting pairs of books in the same category, and measuring the cosine distance between their texts, using a vector of relative frequencies constructed with the 2500 most common words in the entire corpus.
 We will use tf-idf scaling to adjust the vectors--reflecting our intuition that relatively uncommon words are more important in discriminating genres than their sheer frequency might suggest.